BA Hons English Language with Chinese

 What qualifications will I need?

-One of the three A levels should be English Language, English Combined, a modern/classical language, Mathematics, Computer Science or Psychology.
+One of the three A levels should be English Language, English Language and Literature, modern language, or classical language.
 An additional requirement will normally be made for a grade A or A* in the study of a modern or classical language at GCSE, or a B at AS or A2 level, or equivalents, to ensure students are prepared for the study of a new foreign language.